micro-community/development/README.md

 - pluggable wrappers for go-micro itself
 - more flexible options dynamically defined as flags and env vars
 - improved micro api configuration
+- graphql handler for api
+- standalone micro server
+- quic as a default transport
+- nats as a default broker

 ## Philosophy